What is a Phase 1 Habitat Survey?

 It is the study of, identification and mapping of the important wildlife habitats that are found on a site and its surrounding areas.
 Taking on board the information from a Phase 1 ecological survey is an accurate and efficient way to assess the ecological importance of a site, and to look in more detail at the significant habitat features.
 As a baseline method, it is a fantastic tool, providing information on the property, the plot of land and the established boundary area.
 From here you can look into the relevant necessity for further surveys to be undertaken.

-A Phase 1 Habitat Survey is a survey that takes on board all the flora and fauna of a site, providing a snapshot of the landscape and surrounding area.
+A Phase 1 Habitat Survey, sometimes also referred to as a Preliminary Ecological Appraisal, is a survey that takes on board all the flora and fauna of a site, providing a snapshot of the landscape and surrounding area.
 An experienced ecologist carries out a Phase 1 survey in order to record all wildlife, inhabitants and any water features that are present on the site.
 All boundaries are recorded as part of the survey too.
 This initial phase of survey is the industry standard for all UK ecologists and has been developed in accordance with the Joint Nature Conservation Committee (JNCC) to provide strict guidelines for the classification and mapping of British habitats.

 When is a Phase 1 survey undertaken?